-Finding out a member has been placed in foster care can be a traumatic and heart-wrenching situation.
+Finding out a family member has been placed in foster care can be a traumatic and heart-wrenching situation.
 If you feel like you have the means to do so, you might consider bringing the child into your home to live with you.
 It’s not easy, but your effort will be rewarded by the knowledge that you’re doing the best thing for the child and helping to keep your family together.
 The process will differ, though, depending on whether you’re the child’s parents or another family member.

 StepsMethod 1Method 1 of 2:If You’re a Relative